Akriti218/Never-ending-Footsteps/README.md

 # Never-ending-Footsteps
- It is a  simple landing page for travelling website where I used HTML,CSS and JS.
+ It is a  simple landing page for travelling where I used HTML & CSS.
 Feel free to make changes here.